Synagogue Keren Yéchoua

-Keren Yeshoua Synagogue, often written as Keren Yéchoua or Keren Ichoua, is a Jewish synagogue in the Tunisian town of La Marsa, a suburb of Tunis.
+The Synagogue Keren Yeshoua, often written as Keren Yéchoua or Keren Ichoua, is a Jewish congregation and synagogue, located in La Marsa, a suburb of Tunis, Tunisia.

 History

 The synagogue was founded in 1923 and was named Keren Yéchoua after local philanthropist Yéchoua Sauveur Kisraoui who provided the land for the synagogue building.
 The keystone was placed in 1925 and the synagogue itself was opened and consecrated in 1927.
 This synagogue, over the course of its history, has seen generations of Tunisian Jews pray, celebrate life cycle events, and welcomed numerous rabbis as visitors and scholars.
-It remains one of the pieces of Tunisian Jewish heritage and is highly respected by the local Muslim community.
+It is one of the pieces of Tunisian Jewish heritage and is highly respected by the local Muslim community.

-The synagogue, which serves as the center of the Jewish community in La Marsa, also has a Jewish elementary school on site.
+The synagogue serves as the center of the Jewish community in La Marsa, and it also has a Jewish elementary school on site.
 Since the beginning of the 1980s, due to a decrease in the number of congregants, the synagogue closed its doors except for during the summer (July–August), when Jewish tourists visit the area on vacation.
 Isaac Kalfon is the current officiant who is responsible for the building.